16. Environments and evaluation (*)#

 ## [1] TRUE

-We can verify the above statement as follows:
+We can verify the preceding statement as follows:

 rm("Sepal.Length") # removes the one in the global environment